 EJWillTranscribeIt: My Two-Year Anniversary

 I love being a transcriptionist.
 I am a naturally curious person who revels in learning new things.
 Oh, and I really enjoy the fact that I can do so while getting paid to do it.
 How great is that?
 Now, don’t get me wrong; I still have to work, and if you aspire to start your own transcription business, so will you.
 Those are word of truth.
 Remember, anything worthwhile and honorable in business takes work and effort.
-No matter what the hucksters may tell you, there are no shortcuts–other than a very lucky and not-so-likely lottery win or Vegas jackpot–to wealth and the easy life.
+No matter what the hucksters may tell you, there are no shortcuts–other than a very lucky and not-so-likely lottery win or Vegas jackpot — and no this-is-the-easy-life model.
 We have to make our own way in this world, but we can, if the desire and ambition is there, do so on our own terms.
 With those truisms in mind, I set out to start my own business just prior to the pandemic’s genesis in March of 2020.

 In my first set of blogs, I already noted my journey, but I will start with April of 2020 as that is when I decided to dive into the 7-Lesson Free Mini-Course through TranscribeAnywhere.
 For me, it was an easy choice.
 Being a retired teacher and having had graduate work in curriculum and instruction, I found that the courses were not only interesting, informative, thorough, and well-paced, they were pedagogically sound and structured with the correct balance of theory, instruction, demonstration, and practical work.
 It is an all-encompassing program that prepares you to go out and set up your own business.
 TranscribeAnywhere becomes a ‘family’ that you become a part of.
 One in where you receive continuous support, enjoy rapport with other TA graduates, and with that training, you have the power, influence, and credibility that TranscribeAnywhere carries when you have your certificate in hand.
 I graduated with my certificate in General Transcription: Theory & Practice on November 21, 2020.
 I added Legal Transcription: Theory & Practice about a year later–though I have been so busy that I have not had time to complete it just yet.